Teresa Scandura

-Teresa ("Terri") Anne Scandura is Warren C. Johnson Endowed Chair and Professor of Management at the University of Miami, in the School of Business Administration.
-She is Academic Director for the Master of Science in Leadership Program at University of Miami.
+Teresa "Terri" Anne Scandura is Warren C. Johnson Endowed Chair and Professor of Management at the University of Miami, in the Miami Herbert Business School.
+She is Associate Dean for Faculty in the Miami Herbert Business School at University of Miami.
 From 2007 to 2012, Scandura was Dean of the University of Miami Graduate School.

 She is author of Essentials of Organizational Behavior: An Evidence-Based Approach and Management Today: Best practices for a modern workplace.
 Scandura's research specialties include leader-member exchange, leadership, mentorship, teams, and applied research methods.